-Now, 50 years and two months later, all U.S. space shuttles have officially retired, bookending a half-century of manned space flight that forever changed the course of human civilization.
-When Atlantis returned to Earth on July 21 after its final mission to the International Space Station, it marked not only the end of NASA's three-decade shuttle program, but also its five-decade experiment of putting people in space.
+Now, 50 years later, all U.S. space shuttles have officially retired, bookending a half-century of manned space flight that forever changed the course of human civilization.
+When Atlantis returned to Earth on July 21 after its final mission to the International Space Station, it marked not only the end of NASA's 30-year shuttle program, but also its five-decade experiment of putting people in space.

 The space agency is now beginning a period of upheaval and uncertainty, shifting some of its more routine space-flight tasks to commercial firms like SpaceX and Virgin Galactic, while searching for a new identity as it refocuses on new goals in deeper space.